 If an original item has been replaced by a photocopy of the item supplied by any Federal Reserve Bank or other processor in the chain of collection (generally because the original item has been lost or destroyed) you agree that the Bank may pay the item based upon a photocopy without prior notice to you.
 The Bank reserves the right to require the presentation of the original passbook, certificate or other document before permitting any withdrawal from a passbook account, certificate of deposit account or any other account represented by a similar document.

-Withdrawals are generally made first from finally collected funds and, unless prohibited by law or by the Bank’s written funds availability policy, the Bank reserves the right to refuse to pay any item drawn against uncollected or unavailable funds, impose a special fee for each such item, or both.
-You acknowledge and agree that items drawn upon your account may not be processed in the order in which they occur and the order in which transactions are processed and cleared can affect the amount of overdraft fees.
-The Bank reserves the right to pay items drawn upon your account (including those payable to the Bank or on which the Bank may be liable) in any order determined by the Bank, even if paying a particular item results in an insufficient balance in your account to pay one or more other items that otherwise could have been paid out of your account.
-Without limiting the generality of the previous sentence and with certain exceptions, the Bank’s current practice is to pay debit card transactions as they are received and then pay items in decreasing dollar amount (i.e., from the largest dollar amount to the smallest dollar amount).
+Withdrawals are generally made first from finally collected funds and, unless prohibited by law or by the Bank’s written funds availability policy, the Bank reserves the right to refuse to pay any item drawn against an insufficient available balance, impose a special fee for each time such item is presented, or both.
+Please note that merchants may attempt to get paid multiple times by submitting additional ACHs or representing checks.
+You may be assessed a fee each time an item is returned for insufficient funds.
+You acknowledge and agree that items drawn upon your account may not be processed in the order in which you make them or the order in which we receive them, and the order in which transactions are processed and cleared can affect the amount of overdraft fees.
+The Bank reserves the right to pay items drawn upon your account (including those payable to the Bank or on which the Bank may be liable) in any order determined by the Bank, even if paying a particular item results in an insufficient available balance in your account to pay one or more other items that otherwise could have been paid out of your account.
+Without limiting the generality of the previous sentence and with certain exceptions, the Bank’s current practice is to pay teller, debit card and ATM transactions as they are received and then pay all other items in decreasing dollar amount (i.e., from the largest dollar amount to the smallest dollar amount).
 The Bank may change the order in which it generally pays items at any time and from time to time without giving you prior notice of the change.

 Subject to these general restrictions you may withdraw funds on deposit by the following methods:

-- If you request and are approved to use either a personal identification number (“PIN”), telephone banking services, and/or electronic bank services (including Internet services), withdrawals may also be made from a your account by:
+3. If you request and are approved to use either a personal identification number (“PIN”), telephone banking services, and/or electronic bank services (including internet services), withdrawals may also be made from your account by:

-- Contacting the Bank via an approved electronic medium (telephone or Internet for example) and instructing the Bank to make payment directly to merchants or others or transferring funds to another account; and
+- 3. Contacting the Bank via an approved electronic medium (telephone or internet for example) and instructing the Bank to make payment directly to merchants or others or transferring funds to another account; and

-- Insufficient Funds and Overdrafts.
-The Bank has no obligation to pay any item that is presented for payment against insufficient available funds.
-The Bank may determine whether or not your account contains sufficient available funds to pay an item at any time between the time the item is presented and the Bank’s return deadline, and only one determination of the account balance is required.
-If that determination reveals insufficient available funds to pay the item, the Bank is not required to pay the item and may return it unpaid.
+8. Insufficient Funds and Overdrafts.
+The Bank has no obligation to pay any item that is presented for payment that would exceed your available balance.
+The Bank may determine whether or not your account contains a sufficient available balance to pay an item at any time between the time the item is presented and the Bank’s return deadline, and only one determination of the account’s available balance is required.
+If that determination reveals an insufficient available balance to pay the item, the Bank is not required to pay the item and may return it unpaid or decline it.
 Alternatively, the Bank may pay the item and create an overdraft in your account.
 Whether or not the Bank decides to pay the item and create an overdraft is in the sole discretion of the Bank and will depend on various factors, including your history with the Bank.
-Moreover, the honoring of one or more items drawn against insufficient available funds does not obligate the Bank to honor any other such items, either in the future or during the same day’s processing, and you should not rely on the Bank to honor any particular items drawn against insufficient available funds.
-In all cases, the Bank is not required to give you prior notice that an item will be returned for insufficient available funds.
+Moreover, the honoring of one or more items drawn against an insufficient available balance does not obligate the Bank to honor any other such items, either in the future or during the same day’s processing, and you should not rely on the Bank to honor any particular items drawn against an insufficient available balance.
+In all cases, the Bank is not required to give you prior notice that an item will be returned for an insufficient available balance.

-Pursuant to Regulation E, the Bank will not assess an Overdraft Penalty against consumer accounts if certain items (generally ATM and debit card transactions) are presented for payment against insufficient available funds unless you have opted-in and agreed to permit the Bank to pay these items and assess the applicable Overdraft Penalty as required by Regulation E. You may revoke the opt-in and the authorization to pay these items and assess the penalty at any time by calling 1-877-893-4230, completing the required information at dollarbank.com/options or stopping by a Bank branch.
-If you do not opt-in and authorize the Bank to pay these items, the Bank may pay or deny these items at its sole discretion.
+Pursuant to Regulation E, the Bank will not assess an Overdraft Fee against consumer accounts if certain items (generally ATM and non-recurring debit card transactions) are presented for payment against an insufficient available balance unless you have opted-in and agreed to permit the Bank to pay these items and assess the applicable Overdraft Fee as required by Regulation E. If you opt-in and you have an insufficient available balance at the time a debit-card transaction is authorized (this occurs at the time you present your debit card to the merchant) , you will be assessed a fee.
+You may revoke the opt-in and the authorization to pay these items and assess the fee at any time by calling 1-877-893-4230, completing the required information at Dollar.Bank/Options or stopping by a Bank branch.
+If you do not opt-in and authorize the Bank to pay these items, the Bank may pay or deny these items at its sole discretion if your account lacks a sufficient available balance at the time a merchant asks us to authorize a transaction.

 To stop payment on a check you must either visit a branch office of the Bank or call 1-800-242-2265.
 You may be required to sign a written stop payment order or put your request, with all of the required information, in writing.
 The stop payment will take effect only after the Bank has had reasonable opportunity to act on the request.
 The stop payment order will remain in effect for twelve (12) months from the date of the order.
 You must renew the stop payment request at the end of the twelve (12) month period, otherwise the stop payment order will expire and the Bank may pay the item.